 Contrary to food audits mandated by government regulatory agencies, a third-party certification body does not have the jurisdiction to order temporary closure of your food business if ever it unravels any severe violations.
-At most, failing a third-party audit will merit you an unsatisfactory mark and you will not be awarded the target certificate.
+At most, failing a third-party audit will merit you an unsatisfactory mark, and you will not be awarded the target certificate.

 Food safety auditors, otherwise known as food safety inspectors, are experienced food safety professionals who inspect and evaluate food businesses based on their compliance with any food safety law.

-Food safety auditors have a deep and wide range of understanding of basic and advanced food safety principles.
-They are also required to undergo certification processes to obtain proof of their qualification.
+Food safety auditors have a deep and wide range of understanding of basic and advanced food safety rules.
+They must also undergo certification processes to obtain proof of their qualification.